 Many study Bibles have reading plans in them if you have a particular goal in mind.
 There is even a Bible that’s arranged so that if you read sections every day you will read the whole thing in a year.
 Some read chronologically, some start at Genesis 1 and go straight through, and some read part of the various sections each day.
 If you are new to reading the Bible, I would suggest getting started with John or Mark as they are chronicles of Jesus’ time here on earth.

 If you’re artistic or like to doodle, there’s a new trend you may have heard of that involves creating art in the Bible itself related to that portion.
 Rebekah Jones has a challenge related to this and many tutorials and so forth if that interests you.
 Despite my artistic bent, this is not something that I’ve gotten into, but from what I hear, many are finding that God meets them during this time.
 And, I’m sure that’s true…He is, after all, the Creator, and He seems to enjoy it when we create things as well.

 Other things that I’ve done are to do topical or word studies.
 I go to an online concordance like Bible Gateway or Blue Letter Bible and look up all the verses that pertain to a given topic or word.
 You can do the same with the names of God or maybe an emotion that you are struggling with and see what the Bible has to say about it.
 You can also just open it and start to read and read until God speaks to your situation!

 What is your favorite way to read the Bible?
 Are there other apps or mailing lists that you’ve found helpful to get your daily dose of the Word?
-If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, or on Amazon here.
+If you would like more information on this and the rest of the items on the Freedom Guide, I expanded this content into a book and workbook that you can purchase from me in the office, at my online shop or other retailers here.